 Paris is always a good idea, but is it worth visiting Paris in winter with kids?
 This article looks at some of the best family activities you can enjoy in Paris with kids – whatever the weather.
+Included are travel tips and family accommodation in Paris, plus lots of useful information.

 Whether you are planning on exploring Paris with a toddler, a preschooler or older kids, there are some tips you need to know in order to make the most out of your family trip.